gmankab/reposter/readme.md

 <img src="https://github.com/gmankab/reposter/raw/main/reposter/icons/wide.png">

-python script for reposting messages from telegram channels
+python script that copies all messages from one telegram channel to another in real time, and also notifies when a stream has started in the channel

 ## download